talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 * A multipart PUT request will be outstanding for every pending write.
 * A temporary directory in HDFS will list all known pending requests.

-### Job complete/abort after >1 task failure
+#### Job complete/abort after >1 task failure

-1. All pending data in local dirs need to be identified and deleted
+1. All pending put data listed in the job completion directory needs to be loaded and then cancelled.
-2. Any/all pending writes to the dest dir need to be enumerated and aborted.
+1. Any other pending writes to the dest dir need to be enumerated and aborted.
+This catches the situation of a task failure before the output is written.
+1. All pending data in local dirs need to be deleted.

+Issue: what about the destination directory: overwrite or not?
+It could well depend upon the merge policy.